-iii.
-Government Purchase Credit Card:

-- CSP and PSA excepted employee cardholders may make purchases of goods and services in direct support of excepted activities, only.
+- c.
+Prompt Payment Act (PPA) interest penalties will be applied for properly prepared and valid invoices and vouchers for which payment was delayed solely due to the appropriation lapse. - iii.
+Government Purchase Credit Card: - CSP and PSA excepted employee cardholders may make purchases of goods and services in direct support of excepted activities, only.
 Such purchases must support immediate and critical needs, only. - a.
-CSP excepted employee cardholders must receive advance approval from an OFM Budget Analyst prior to making a purchase with their assigned purchase card. - PSA excepted employee cardholders must receive advance approval from the OFA Director prior to making any purchases of goods and services with their assigned purchase card. - c.
+CSP excepted employee cardholders must receive advance approval from an OFM Budget Analyst prior to making a purchase with their assigned purchase card. - b.
+PSA excepted employee cardholders must receive advance approval from the OFA Director prior to making any purchases of goods and services with their assigned purchase card. - c.
 Excepted employee cardholders with 'convenience check' authority may issue convenience checks for excepted purchases meeting convenience check criteria.
-Advance approval is required by respective finance office. - CSOSA (CSP and PSA) will not pay the Purchase Credit Card contractor in the shutdown period for credit card purchases made prior to or after the appropriation lapse.

-- iv.
-Government Travel Card (GTC): Excepted employees may make purchases with their assigned GTC in the shutdown period for approved TDY travel. - Employees are responsible for paying the Travel Card contractor in a timely manner for valid charges placed on their GTC.
-While in shutdown status, CSOSA is generally prohibited from reimbursing employees for authorized and allowable travel expenses.
+Advance approval is required by respective finance office. - 2.
+CSOSA (CSP and PSA) will not pay the Purchase Credit Card contractor in the shutdown period for credit card purchases made prior to or after the appropriation lapse. - iv.
+Government Travel Card (GTC): Excepted employees may make purchases with their assigned GTC in the shutdown period for approved TDY travel. - 1.
+Employees are responsible for paying the Travel Card contractor in a timely manner for valid charges placed on their GTC.
+While in shutdown status, CSOSA is prohibited from reimbursing employees for authorized and allowable travel expenses obligated in the shutdown period.
+CSOSA may reimburse employees for authorized and allowable travel obligations incurred prior to the shutdown.
 Lack of Agency reimbursement is not justification for employees not meeting Travel Card contractor payment deadlines.